Qovery/console/README.md

 │       ├── data-access/    # Data access layer for the feature │       └── feature/        # Core logic and components for the feature │       ...
-├── pages/                  # Page components for routing and layout, calling features from domain and common shared utilities and components
+├── pages/                  # Page components for routing and layout └── shared/                 # Shared utilities and components
-└── shared/                 # Shared utilities and components across the application
+    ├── ui/                 # Storybook - UI components
-    ├── ui/                 # Storybook - UI components for reusable user interface elements ├── util-[name]/        # Utility functions and helpers
+    ├── util-[name]/        # Utility functions
-    └── util-queries/       # Shared utility functions for queries ...
+    └── util-queries/       # Shared utility functions for queries
 ```

-This organization aims to make the codebase more maintainable and understandable, based on our structure and Nx recommendations.
+This organization aims to make the codebase more maintainable and understandable.
 For more information about it, read this article: [Organizing and Structuring a React Project with Nx](https://www.qovery.com/blog/nx-architecture-part-1-organizing-and-structuring-a-react-project-with-nx/).